slott56/slott56.github.io/Pelican/content/blog/2011/12/2011_12_09-statically_typed_language_nonsense.rst

    type-assignment errors are discovered and precisely diagnosed with little difficulty.

-| Thank you.
-A language like Python, which lacks static type
-  declarations for variables, is not evil or an accident waiting to happen.
+Thank you.
+A language like Python, which lacks static type declarations for variables, is not evil or an accident waiting to happen.

-| The article is about functional languages.
-But the static declaration
-  statement is universally true.
+The article is about functional languages.
+But the static declaration statement is universally true.

 -----

-I love Python myself, but I&#39;ve dabbled in Hask...
+I love Python myself, but I've dabbled in Hask...
 -----------------------------------------------------

 Luke Plant<noreply@blogger.com>